Scott West: AFL career

-After Footscray rebranded itself the Western Bulldogs during the tumultuous 1996 season, the Bulldogs rebounded dramatically in 1997, falling agonizingly short of their first Grand Final appearance since 1961 when the eventual premiers came from behind to win the Preliminary Final by two points.
-West's contribution in the club's amazing turnaround was recognised when he won the second of what would be seven Charlie Sutton Medals.
+After Footscray rebranded itself the Western Bulldogs during the tumultuous 1996 season, the Bulldogs rebounded dramatically in 1997, falling short of their first Grand Final appearance since 1961 when the eventual premiers came from behind to win the Preliminary Final by two points.
+West's contribution in the club's turnaround was recognised when he won the second of what would be seven Charlie Sutton Medals.
 He made All-Australian selection on five occasions – in 1998, 2000, 2004, 2005 and 2006.
-West's best and fairest victory in 2005 saw him overtake Gary Dempsey's previous record of six.
+West's victory in 2005 saw him overtake Gary Dempsey's previous record of six.

 Late in 2006 West had been described as being in the best form of his career despite him being 32 years of age and completing his 300th game.
 This run of form included an incredible career best 45 disposals in one match against the Adelaide Crows.
 In the 2006 season, West became the first player on record (recorded since 1987) to amass more than 400 handpasses in a season, finishing with 423.